Stuartpkd/Goblin-Crypt/README.md

 ### Tombstone screen

 This screen holds all of the past adventurers that did not make it.
 When a player dies, the game takes their name, class and death reason and uploads it to a spreadsheet.
 The information is then pulled and displayed for the user.

+### Main game sections

+The game is made up of sections where the player is given choices to forge their own path.
+Most sections will contain puzzles or scenarios where the player will need to think about their best approach.

+### Death screen

+It is quite easy to die in this game.
+So a death screen was needed, it allows the player to start a new game.
+Or they can quit the game if they are feeling too frustrated.

+### Outro screen

+This screen is shown when the player manages to fight their way through the dungeon.

+### Class choices

+To include more complicated logic, I added a class choice at the start of the game.
+Certain options in the game can only be successfully executed by certain classes.
+For example, rogues are sneaky so they should go with any sneaking options.
+I was inpsired by the fallout game series to include a feature like this.
+It also promotes the player to play again to try different classes and options.

+### Player name

+Lastly the player is able to name themselves, so that they feel more invested in their character.